natallzl/data310/Project2.md

 **Finally, provide your ROC plots and interpret them.
 How effective is your penalized logistic regression model at predicting each of the five wealth outcomes?**

 <img src="lr_roc.png" alt="drawing" width="600"/>

+I used a penalty of 0.000853, or slice 10, for the ROC plots.
+To determine how effective the model is, we can look at how close the plot is to the 45 degree line; the closer to the straight line the worse the model is at predicting the wealth outcome versus the others.
+The penalized logistic regression is most effective at predicting wealth outcomes 1 and 5, and less effective at differentiating 2, 3, and 4 from the others.
+The model performed best when predicting wealth group 5, then 1.
+It seems to perform okay, but not well when predicting groups 2 and 4, but overall appears to not perform very well when differentiating between 2, 3, and 4, or the middle wealth outcomes.

 ### Model 2